 The Grace Farms Foundation’s new River Building blends into its natural surroundings, minimally impacting views across a site that was once gently sloping farmland.
-The LEED Silver certified project is a complex of glass-walled buildings – a sanctuary, a library, a dining hall, a pavilion, and a gymnasium – that are connected by a curving, winding roof.
+The LEED Silver certified project is a complex of glass-walled buildings – a sanctuary, a library, a dining hall, a classroom pavilion, and a gymnasium – that are connected by a curving, sloping, winding roof.

 Silman worked closely with structural engineer Mutsuro Sasaki, a frequent collaborator of SANAA’s founding principals, during the earliest conceptual design stages.
 The two firms developed a structural scheme that celebrated the architect’s understated approach while meeting the project’s unique challenges and taking advantage of local design and construction opportunities.